Anthony Wayne: Command of the Legion of the United States

-Native American troops attempted to find refuge at the British Fort Miami, though they were locked out.
+The Native American troops attempted to find refuge at their British ally's fort, known as Fort Miami.
+The British realizing their ally lost the battle, locked the doors and prevented refuge.
 Wayne then used Fort Deposit as a base of operations because of its proximity to Fort Miami and encamped for three days in sight of Fort Miami.
 Wayne attempted to provoke the fort's commander, Major William Campbell, by destroying McKee's post as well as Native American crops and villages within sight of Fort Miami before withdrawing.
 When Campbell asked the meaning of the encampment, Wayne replied that the answer had already been given by the sound of their muskets.
 The next day, Wayne rode alone to Fort Miami and slowly conducted an inspection of the fort's exterior walls.
 The British garrison debated whether to engage Wayne, but in the absence of orders and with Britain already being at war with France, Campbell declined to fire the first shot at the United States.
 Neither Campbell nor Wayne was willing to be the one to start a second war, and the Legion finally departed for Fort Recovery.

-Wayne planned for another large battle against the Native Americans and the British while the Legion was at full strength.
+Throughout the campaign, Wayne warned against future British attacks and planned for another large battle while the Legion was at full strength.
 When Wayne arrived at Kekionga unopposed on September 17, 1794, he razed the Miami capital and then selected it as the site for the new Fort Wayne.
-Wayne wanted a strong fort, capable of withstanding a possible attack by the British from Fort Detroit.
+Wayne wanted a strong fort, capable of withstanding a possible attack by British artillery from Fort Detroit.
 Fort Wayne was finished by October 17 and was capable of withstanding 24-pound cannon.
-Although the Native Americans did not re-form into a large army, small bands continued to harass the Legion's perimeter, scouts, and supply trains.
+Although the British did not attack from the Northwest and Native Americans did not re-form into a large army, small bands continued to harass the Legion's perimeter, scouts, and supply trains.

 Wayne then negotiated the Treaty of Greenville between the tribal confederacy — which had experienced a difficult winter – and the United States, which was signed on August 3, 1795.
 The U.S. stated the land was already ceded to the French or British in previous wars.
-The treaty gave most of Ohio to the United States and cleared the way for the state to enter the Union in 1803.
 At the meetings, Wayne promised the land of "Indiana", the remaining land to the west, to remain Indian forever.
-Wayne read portions of the Paris treaty, informing them that the British were encouraging them to fight for land and forts the British already ceded to the United States.
+Wayne also supplied food and farming supplies as a good faith gesture.
+Wayne read portions of the Paris Treaty, informing them that the British were encouraging them to fight for land and forts the British already ceded to the United States.

-Wayne's victory was described by the Philadelphia Aurora at the time as an "uncommon slaughter" of Native Americans and is recognized as the turning point that provided the geographical and imaginative base for manifest destiny.
-In the subsequent decades, settlers would continue pushing natives further westward, with the Miami people later saying that fewer than one hundred adults survived twenty years after the treaty.
+While crops were planted and farmed again, Wayne's promise of land and treaty were left vulnerable after his death.
+A Spanish spy Wilkinson would take command of his army.
+Citizens eventually continued to settle beyond the borders and the state of Ohio later entered into the Union in 1803.
+After Wayne's death, settlers continued moving past the borders and pushing the Native American people who lived there further westward.